 Why doesn’t the builder’s paint job last?

 If you buy a new home, you will eventually have to deal with nail pops and cracks.
+Even using the best quality paint will not help with that.
 There are three major reasons that this happens:

 Drastic change of temperature.
 In climates with cold winters and hot summers, the big variance of temperature causes materials to expand and contract.
 Because different materials expand and contract at different rates they eventually separate.